kameshsampath/serverless-katacoda-scenarios/01-serving/02-serving.md

-# Deploying your Service

-At the end of this chapter you will be able to  deploy your very first application as Knative service using OpenShift Severless.
+At the end of this chapter you will be able to  deploy your very first application as Knative service using OpenShift Serverless.

 ## Explore the Service

 Before you deploy the serverless service, let us take a moment to  understand its structure

-Open the file **basics/service.yaml** `/root/basics/service.yaml`{{open}}
+Open the file **02-serving/service.yaml** `/root/02-serving/service.yaml`{{open}}

 /*TODO some explanation about the service yaml*/